When Lack of Political Will Kills

-Currently, 101,000 people in the U.S. are on the waiting list for a life-saving kidney transplant.
+Currently, more than 88,000 people in the U.S. are on the waiting list for a life-saving kidney transplant.
 Sixty-three percent of those on the waiting list are an ethnic minority.
 African-Americans, for instance, are represented at 2.6 times their rate in the population.
 Wait times for a kidney are as long as ten years in many parts of the United States.

 A half-million more Americans are kept alive by dialysis, which requires some twenty to thirty hours a week on a machine that filters blood.
 The treatment leads to fatigue, depression, inability to concentrate and loss of ability to work.
 Dialysis is not a cure; A 55 year old on dialysis has a life expectancy of five years.
 As many has half of America’s dialysis patients would benefit from a kidney transplant, were the organs available.

-But only 17,000 transplants were performed last year, due to a shortage of organs.
+25,000 transplants were performed in 2022.
 The percentage of deceased Americans who donate their organs is among the highest in the world.
 But deceased donors must be brain dead.
 With motorcycle helmet laws, better auto safety technology and advances in treatment for head trauma, the number of eligible deceased donors is decreasing.

 The only answer to save lives is to increase the number of living donors.
 But in 1984, Congress passed legislation, sponsored by then Representative Al Gore, which banned any sort of incentives for donating organs.
 The National Organ Transplant Act (NOTA) is so restrictive that it inhibits the ability of donors to get reimbursed for expenses associated with the transplant – time off work, child care, travel and certain medical procedures.
 Not only are we asking for living donors to altruistically give up a kidney, we are asking them to take money from their own pocket.